Sustainable Tourism in the Philippines: Dos & Don’ts to Note

 Now, imagine a world so ruined from our wasteful ways, we won’t have any spots to travel to in the first place.
 Take a second to swallow that hard pill, and before you write off sustainable tourism as something that isn’t ‘sexy’ or Instagrammable enough for your feed, let us be the first ones to burst your bubble; there’s nothing sexy (or Instagrammable!) about polluted waters, dying rainforests, and fatigued tourist spots either.

-Just as we diligently carry out COVID-19 travel protocols to help the world overcome the pandemic; we should also help sustainable tourism flourish to bring about the Earth’s healing as we make our way around it.
+Just as we diligently carried out COVID-19 travel protocols to help the world overcome the pandemic; we should also help sustainable tourism flourish to bring about the Earth’s healing as we make our way around it.

 Take it from the Philippines’ Department of Tourism.
 They put it perfectly in their sustainable tourism campaign entitled Save Our Spots (SOS).
 Its pilot video boldly begins with, “This fun won’t last… unless we help out” — a battle cry quite apt for the archipelago’s tourism tagline, #ItsMoreFunInThePhilippines!